hirosystems/docs/docs/platform/create-chainhook.md

 ![Create Chainhook Window](./images/chainhook-create-chainhook-window.jpeg)

 A new pane opens up on the right to create a chainhook.
+Use the following fields to create a chainhook:

 **Name**: Select a name of your choice for chainhook.
 **Chain**: Select the chain between Bitcoin and Stacks to create a chainhook.